The Importance of Documentation in Human Resources

 Policies, procedures, the employee handbook, and performance development plans are also forms of documentation that record expected employee behavior and workplace requirements to maintain an orderly, fair workplace in which employees know what is expected from them.

-Records are also the written statements of the accused, the accuser and witnesses to hostile workplace events that involve employee misconduct such as sexual harassment.
+Records are also the written statements of the accused, the accuser, and witnesses to hostile workplace events that involve employee misconduct such as sexual harassment or another serious transgression.

 Documentation may also be informal as in a manager's record of his or her discussions with an employee over the course of a year.
 It is important that managers maintain this documentation on all of their reporting staff members.
-No employee should be singled out because of performance.
-This could be construed as discrimination at a later date.
+No employee should be singled out because of performance for documenting.
+This treating of one employee differently than the others could be construed as discrimination at a later date.

 Use of Documentation